polyamspace/mastodon/README.md

 ### Emoji reactions

 Want to give a toot a thumbs up?
-Show you love with a custom emoji? \
+Show your love with a custom emoji? \
 With polyam-glitch you can! \
 React to toots with emojis and custom emojis.